Deterministic Interface Discovery Schema (DIDS)

 - Lack of open standards: without an open, versioned schema, definitions are harder to share, interoperate, and evolve safely.

-We therefore need a deterministic, schema-first standard that defines framework and library features with explicit constraints and validation rules, enabling consistent interface discovery across any tech ecosystem.
+We therefore need a deterministic, schema-first standard that defines framework and library capabilities and operations with explicit constraints and validation rules, enabling consistent interface discovery across any tech ecosystem.

 Goals